mjkeeble/mjkeeble/README.md

 ---

-#### I recently completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and I'm looking to bring my skills knowledge, creativity and desire to learn to a team in the Berlin area.
+#### I recently completed an intensive web development bootcamp at [Ironhack Berlin](https://ironhack.com/en/berlin) and I'm looking to bring my skills, knowledge, creativity and desire to learn to a team in the Berlin area.

 What I offer is
 * Front- and back-end development skills**